twistedpair/lustforge.com/content/post/2016-02-28-deploy-hugo-files-to-s3.md

 ## Invalidation Costs

 Note the CloudFront [invalidation pricing][6].
+An `InvalidationRequest` is when you ask to purge the cache for a given path.

+Some examples include:

+- purge one file using `/blah/file.txt`
+- purge all files at a path using `/blah/*`
+- purge everything using `/*`

-The first 1K files invalidated per month are free, but they are `¢0.5` there after, which could rack up if you were invalidating thousands of files.
+Though these may purge from one to thousands of files, each counts as a **single invalidation request**.
+The first 1K monthly requests are free, but they are `¢0.5` there after, which could rack up if you were invalidating thousands of files individually, or redeploying with a commit hook frequently.

+While you could always invalidate the entire distribution with `/*`, this will force all 50 worldwide edge locations to reload every file for you site on the next visit ("cache miss"), defeating the purpose of your CDN.
+As such, it's often better to invalidate just the affected files, as long as there are not many.
 This is why I'm only invalidating about 6 files above.

-Use unique asset names if they will change frequently, or [URL fingerprinting][3].
+Alternatively, use unique asset names if they will change frequently, or [URL fingerprinting][3] and you won't ever need to invalidate.

  [1]: https://en.wikipedia.org/wiki/Edward_Snowden#Technology_industry